PeskyPotato/scrapers/README.md

 * [acloud-dl by r0oth3x49](https://github.com/r0oth3x49/acloud-dl) - A cross-platform python based utility to download courses from acloud.guru for personal offline use

-* [allitebooks-downloader](https://github.com/thomasbrueggemann/allitebooks-downloader) - 📚 Scrapes and downloads all IT eBooks http://allitebooks.com
+* [allitebooks-downloader by thomasbrueggemann](https://github.com/thomasbrueggemann/allitebooks-downloader) - 📚 Scrapes and downloads all IT eBooks http://allitebooks.com

 * [ArchiveBot by ArchiveTeam](https://github.com/ArchiveTeam/ArchiveBot) - ArchiveBot, an IRC bot for archiving websites

+* [archivebot-archives by nonPointer](https://github.com/nonPointer/PixivDownloader) - This repository containes a list of files in the ArchiveBot Collection on the Internet Archive and the corresponding codes.

 * [archivers by nektro](https://github.com/nektro/archivers) - A collection of scripts to mass download data from various sites

-* [archivebot-archives by nonPointer](https://github.com/nonPointer/PixivDownloader) - This repository containes a list of files in the ArchiveBot Collection on the Internet Archive and the corresponding codes.

 * [ArchiveTools by recrm](https://github.com/recrm/ArchiveTools) - A collection of tools for archiving and analysing the internet

 * [Automated-ISO-ripping by pascaldulieu](https://github.com/pascaldulieu/Automated-ISO-ripping) - Short bash script to automatically rip ISOs

+* [awesome-dl by Kickball](https://github.com/Kickball/awesome-dl) - This is a list of repositories and libraries that allow for scripted downloading of online content

 * [Bios-Archival-Standards by BiosPlus](https://github.com/BiosPlus/Bios-Archival-Standards) - A collection of gists and notes to help me [BiosPlus] standardize my archival efforts accross the board